tusharmath/tusharm.com/contents/articles/pnr-status/index.md

 #Update:

-I developed a desktop application for Mac, more updates on it later.
+I developed a desktop application for Mac.
+Now I am working on a chrome app since that would be smaller in size,  more updates on it later.
 Check out the snapshot in the mean time.

 ![Pnr-Live][2]